 The University receives information from UCAS, derived from the details entered by applicants on their application form, about the school or socio-economic context in which an applicant has previously studied.
-This information, together with declarations about applicants' disability or care leaver status, is referred to as contextual data and helps the University to understand more fully the academic potential that applicants have that may not be fully demonstrated by their prior academic achievements.
-In addition to the above the University will also be collecting information on disrupted studies, this includes the following:
+This information, together with declarations about applicants' disability or care experienced status, is referred to as contextual data.
+These data help the University to understand more fully the academic potential that applicants have that may not be fully demonstrated by their prior academic achievements.

+In addition to the above the University and UCAS will also be collecting information on disrupted studies, this includes the following:

 Young Adult Carer

 Spent time in Local Authority Care

 Military Family

 Estranged from Family

 Forced Migrants

-Traveller
+Asylum Seekers

+Refugees

+From Gypsy, Roma and Traveller communities

+Young Parent

+Have faced medical issues during their time at school/college.